Second Sino-Japanese War: Political status of Taiwan

 During the Second Sino-Japanese War, Taiwan was a Japanese colony that was used as a strategic base for military operations against China and Southeast Asia.
-Native Han Chinese inhabitants on the island were given the option of moving back to the mainland, although few did, and some put up an armed resistance against the Japanese.
-This formed the backbone of the nascent Taiwanese independence movement.
 In the period before the war in the Pacific widened, Japan came to regard Taiwan as an "unsinkable aircraft carrier" and an important stepping stone in its military expansion.
+Native Han Chinese inhabitants on the island were given the option of moving back to the mainland, although few did.

+The Japanese colonial period from 1895 to 1945 physically and culturally separated Taiwan from mainland China.
+The Japanese modernization, legal reform and assimilation policies fostered an autonomous socioeconomic consciousness which later formed the backbone of the nascent Taiwanese independence movement, which grew in reaction to subsequent Nationalist (KMT) authoritarian rule in Taiwan following the surrender of Japan (the February 28 incident in 1947 began the turning point).
 There were indigenous Taiwanese who worked in Japan's defense and war-related industries in Taiwan that abetted Japan's war efforts.
 Many Taiwanese served in the Japanese military, including units that fought in China, resulting in the combat deaths of nearly 30,000.
-The future President, Lee Teng-hui (aa Kuomintang member) was one of those conscripted.
+The future President, Lee Teng-hui (a future Kuomintang member) was one of those willingly volunteered into the Japanese army.

 After the surrender, Taiwan and the Penghu islands were put under the administrative control of the Republic of China (ROC) government in 1945 by the United Nations Relief and Rehabilitation Administration.
 The ROC proclaimed Taiwan Retrocession Day on 25 October 1945.
 However, due to the unresolved Chinese Civil War, neither the newly established People's Republic of China in mainland China nor the Nationalist ROC that retreated to Taiwan was invited to sign the Treaty of San Francisco, as neither had shown full and complete legal capacity to enter into an international legally binding agreement.
-Since China was not present, the Japanese only formally renounced the territorial sovereignty of Taiwan and Penghu islands without specifying to which country Japan relinquished the sovereignty, and the treaty was signed in 1951 and came into force in 1952.
+Since both the ROC and PRC were not present, the Japanese only formally renounced the territorial sovereignty of Taiwan and Penghu islands without specifying to which country Japan relinquished the sovereignty, and the treaty was signed in 1951 and came into force in 1952.